shakfu/py-js/README.md

 ### Done

+- [x] pytest testing harness
+- [x] add third (middle) outlet which bangs on an error
+- [x] make test between test_translate and test_py2 which includes references to a the struct which is missing in the former
 - [x] Add `call (anything)` method to call python callables in a namespace
 - [x] add python scripts to 'examples/scripts'
 - [x] Add .maxref.xml to docs